-- 1. (U) MEXICO: On 11 August, authorities seized 1.2 tons of cocaine from a speedboat about 75 NM off the port of Chiapas.
+- 1. (U) MEXICO: On 11 August, authorities seized 1.2 tons of cocaine from a speedboat about 75 NM off the Port of Chiapas.
 Authorities seized the narcotics after noticing suspicious activity of a boat from a helicopter during an anti-narcotics surveillance mission.
 Seven people were arrested at the scene. (www.pviltd.com) - 2.
 (U) MEXICO: On 4 August, crew onboard a maintenance pontoon boat reported ship's stores and properties stolen near position 18:48N 091:47W, Ciudad del Carmen Anchorage.
 A machete was found near the store room.
-Master later received information from another vessel in the vicinity that robbers had attempted to board their vessel as well.
+The master later received information from another vessel in the vicinity that robbers had attempted to board their vessel as well.
 Incident reported to the Mexico Navy.
 Three patrol boats were dispatched to investigate.
-(IMB) - 3.
-(U) MEXICO: During the overnight hours on 27 and 28 July, two small fishing boats reportedly were boarded while operating approximately 5 NM north of Progreso, Yucatan.
-Both boat crews reported that the robbers stole their outboard motors and other important equipment. (www.maritimeherald.com) - B. (U) CENTRAL AMERICA CARIBBEAN SOUTH AMERICA:
+(IMB)

+B. (U) CENTRAL AMERICA - CARIBBEAN - SOUTH AMERICA:

-(U) Figure 2.
+(U) Figure 1.
 Central America - Caribbean - South America Piracy and Maritime Crime